-Later this year Fox will launch The Orville, a sci-fi sitcom starring Seth MacFarlane that’s an obvious Star Trek parody of straight-laced starship crews.
-Galaxy Quest went there on the big screen, or course, and many TV shows (including MacFarlane’s Family Guy) have taken their turns to “make it so,” but this will be a rare ongoing comedic homage to the heroes of the Final Frontier.
-However, it’s not the first.
+When Fox launched The Orville, a sci-fi sitcom starring Seth MacFarlane that’s an obvious Star Trek parody of straight-laced starship crews, the idea of a Starfleet send-up wasn’t new.
+Galaxy Quest went there on the big screen, or course, and many TV shows (including MacFarlane’s Family Guy) have taken their turns to “make it so.”
+Now, CBS All Access has the animated Star Trek: Lower Decks, its own officially branded comedic homage to the heroes of the Final Frontier.

 An Arizona original, Voyage Trekkers has been skewering Starfleet tropes for years.
 Although Nerdvana sadly hasn’t covered Nathan Blackwell’s show here for quite a few stardates, that doesn’t mean its creators have been away and idle on shore leave — far from it!
-At the recent Phoenix Comicon, Blackwell’s and co-creator Craig Michael Curtis’ production company Squishy Studios debuted the first two seasons of the web series — already released on DVD — in Blu-ray format, which you should soon be able to purchase at www.voyagetrekkers.com.
-The Blu-ray will include special features such as commentary tracks and hidden Easter eggs for diehard fans, plus 10 anti-smoking PSAs the cast and crew produced for the Arizona Department of Health in 2015.
+At 2017’s Phoenix Comicon, Blackwell’s and co-creator Craig Michael Curtis’ production company Squishy Studios debuted the first two seasons of the web series — already released on DVD — in a Blu-ray format, which you can purchase at www.voyagetrekkers.com.
+The Blu-ray includes special features such as commentary tracks and hidden Easter eggs for diehard fans, plus 10 anti-smoking PSAs the cast and crew produced for the Arizona Department of Health in 2015.
 Presented as Voyage Trekkers to the Rescue, the material won four Phoenix Addy Awards from the Phoenix’s advertising industry last year.

 The next generation …

 More than just a cool collector’s item for fans of a web series, the Blu-rays fuel the continuing adventures of the G.S.V.
 Remarkable.
-Blackwell said he’s currently preparing to shoot a new “spec pilot” of Voyage Trekkers in August, which means a full 22-minute TV episode that would be used to sell the show to studios.
+Blackwell said in August 2017 he was preparing to shoot a new “spec pilot” of Voyage Trekkers, which means a full 22-minute TV episode that would be used to sell the show to studios.
 That’s where disc sales come in.

 “But honestly, we’re just doing it to make something cool, and to make something we can take around to film festivals and get more exposure for everyone involved,” he said.